Mini Office II

-Mini Office II, published by Database Software in 1986, was an office suite available for several home computers, among which were the Amstrad CPC, the Atari 8-bit family, the BBC Micro, the Commodore 64, and others.
+Mini Office II, published by Database Software in 1986, was an office suite available for several home computers, including the Amstrad CPC, Atari 8-bit computers, BBC Micro, and Commodore 64.
 The software package could be purchased on cassette tape or floppy disk.
 Mini Office II was originally written for the BBC Micro Computer (in 6502 assembler) and was also available in EPROM format.

 The office applications included in Mini Office II were listed as: